-- B. Excavation Remove all materials to the limits shown on the Drawings or as necessary to construct the pole foundations for the new building, installation of utility lines, new gravel parking area and roadway. - C. Disposal Suitable excavated materials will be used for backfill of drainage pipes, utility lines and building pole foundations.
+B. Excavation - Remove all materials to the limits shown on the Drawings or as necessary to construct the pole foundations for the new building and for installation of utility lines.

+C. Disposal - Suitable excavated materials will be used for backfill of drainage pipes, utility lines and building pole foundations.
 The excavated materials will also be used to establish the finished grade around the new building.
 This project is intended to be a balanced cut/fill job and the Contractor will not be required to transport extra material off the site.